-Mobile games now account for 33% of installs, 10% of time, and 74% of consumer spend – TechCrunch
+Mobile games now account for 33% of installs, 10% of time and 74% of consumer spend – TechCrunch

 downloads, but established markets of the U.S. and China remain strong players in terms of sheer numbers.

 The full report delves into other regions as well as game publishers’ user acquisition strategies.
-It’s available download here.
+It’s available for download here.